 There are currently 9.6 million Baker Hughes shares held short by investors – that's known as Baker Hughes's "short interest".
 This figure is 78.9% down from 45.4 million last month.

 There are a few different ways that this level of interest in shorting Baker Hughes shares can be evaluated.

 Baker Hughes's "short interest ratio" (SIR)

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Baker Hughes.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Baker Hughes.